paoven/demos-e2e-encryption-csfle/README.md

 * docker and docker-compose CLI tools
 * Confluent Cloud API-Key and API-Secret having OrgAdmin role
 * terraform CLI
-* Confluent Platform 7.6.1 https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html as we rely on kafka-avro-console-consumer and kafka-avro-console-producer tools which are provided by the CP platform in this /bin folder
+* Confluent Platform  7.6.1 =< version <= CP 7.8.2 https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html as we rely on kafka-avro-console-consumer and kafka-avro-console-producer tools which are provided by the CP platform in this /bin folder

 ## Goal